m-labs/artiq/doc/manual/developing.rst

       vary.
 Some versions contain bugs that lead to hidden or visible failures, others work fine.
-      Refer to the `M-Labs buildbot logs <http://buildbot.m-labs.hk/>`_ to determine which version is currently used to when building the binary packages.
+      Refer to the `M-Labs buildbot logs <http://buildbot.m-labs.hk/>`_ to determine which version is currently used when building the binary packages.

     * During the Vivado installation, uncheck ``Install cable drivers`` (they are not required as we use better and open source alternatives).